30 June - 27 July, Main Bar

 He also works from his studio in Newlyn.
 Reclaiming, empowering, reinventing that which is thought to be disposable, not wanted, unsound or not deemed worthy.
 Whether that is physically or psychologically.

 View / Daniel Barnard

 An artist driven by colour and light, George McKenna presents a collection of paintings on the theme of reflection.
 There is a clear passion for the process of painting that runs through his artwork, with bold brush strokes applied impasto, with a sculptural energy.
 Each canvas evolves under McKenna’s keen skills as an observational artist, particularly with this series of searching work, as he discovers the patterns and trends of the reflected world.

 Not one to get caught up in complexity, McKenna’s work is a glorious and unrestrained simplification of nature, paired down to the essential.
 Evoking the strength and beauty of nature, in all its vibrancy and colour, each artwork is a wonder in its own right.

-For further information about our Exhibitions or if you'd like to display here, please email Dave Bain firstname.lastname@example.org
+For further information about our exhibitions or if you'd like to display here, please email firstname.lastname@example.org

 Francis Gard presents a collection of photographs aiming to show figures in the slightly abstract.
 Changing the orientation of the viewpoint to being underwater has powerfully aided this distortion of the human form.